About Colorado’s Heritage Areas

 A National Heritage Area is a site where the historic, cultural, and natural resources combine to create a landscape of national importance.
 Its significance is like that of a national park, but these are largely lived-in landscapes.
-Of the nearly 50 National Heritage Areas, Colorado hosts three of them: Cache la Poudre River, South Park, and Sangre de Cristo.
+Of the 55 National Heritage Areas, Colorado hosts three: Cache la Poudre River, South Park, and Sangre de Cristo.
 They boast the natural beauty, activities, and Western history Colorado is known for, while also representing Colorado’s many contributions to our nation’s diverse ancestry.
 Discover and experience Colorado’s culture, history, and recreational activities at all our National Heritage Areas.

 From the Blog